DADACONF/dadaconf-livecoding-guide/README.md

 * Tidal:
   * [a promo video by yaxu, that I found easy to follow :)](https://youtu.be/au65p9oRJqI?list=PLCTmva6IpNvlSAAkeu_VRSgb07Nwbvz9n&t=125)
   * [more yaxu](https://youtu.be/FenTeBMkAsQ?list=PLCTmva6IpNvlSAAkeu_VRSgb07Nwbvz9n&t=186)

+Or for a very broad perspective, seek out stuff on [toplap wiki: "Videos, Articles and Papers"](http://toplap.org/wiki/Videos,_Articles_and_Papers)

 ## My recommendations